-(a) st human cells contain 46 chromosomes, but egg cells and sperm cells contain c chromosomes each.
+(a) Most human cells contain 46 chromosomes, but egg cells and sperm cells contain only 23 chromosomes each. nly

 Sug gest a reason for this.

 [1]

 (b) Nam ne the part of the reproductive system in which each of these events takes place.

 (i) Eggs are produced.
 [1]

 (ii) Fertilisation.
 [1]

 (c) Des cribe the function of the amnion.

 [2]